KungPhoo/ba67-basic/readme.md

 The parameter `color` was ignored on the C128, but here it is used as the text color index.
 See `COLOR` for possible values from 0 to 16.
-The color 0 (or ommiting the parameter) uses the current text color.
+The color 0 (or omitting the parameter) uses the current text color.

 The command will leave the cursor at the end of the text